Data-Driven Convex Approach to Off-road Navigation via Linear Transfer Operators: Computational Framework

-Convergence results for EDMD algorithms in the limit as the number of data points and basis functions go to infinity are provided in \cite{korda2018convergence,klus2020eigendecompositions}.
-In this paper, we work with Gaussian Radial Basis Function (RBF) for the finite-dimensional approximation of the linear operators, which are positive basis.
-Under the assumption that the basis functions are positive our proposed NSDMD$^\star$ obtains $\hat \bU$ from $\bU^\star$ using row normalization i.e., the entries of the matrix $\hat \bU$ are obtained as follows.
+The EDMD algorithms provide convergence results with respect to the number of data points and basis functions \cite{korda2018convergence,klus2020eigendecompositions}.
+In this paper, we work with Gaussian Radial Basis Functions (RBF), which are the positive basis.
+The positivity constraints utilized in NSDMD are avoided in the A-NSDMD based on the approximated positivity of the Koopman operator when RBFs are used.
+This means that all the negative elements of the Koopman matrix obtained are 1e-6 or lower.
+Under the assumption that the basis functions are positive, the A-NSDMD obtains $\hat \bU$ from $\bU$ using row normalization, i.e., the entries of the matrix $\hat \bU$ are obtained as: